We performed our first heart transplant in 1985 and our first lung transplant in 1987.

-Our service is built around a dedicated and highly experienced team drawn from a wide range of experts, including:
+Our service at the Institute of Transplantation is built around a dedicated and experienced team drawn from a wide range of experts, including:

 - specially trained nurses, physiotherapists and social workers.